maximeGirma/csv2sql/README.md

 - clean the container

-After exiting the cli, the docker image is still running, to delete it you can simply use `docker rm -f csv2sql`
+After exiting the cli, the docker image should be removed, if not you can delete it manually with `docker rm -f csv2sql`